NFT Scams: Stay Safe Online!

 Check the NFT Metadata Storage Location

 The other thing to look for is the media storage location.
 Projects storing the media assets on centralized storage like Google Drive, Dropbox or even uploaded to the mint website should be avoided at all costs.
 If these projects go under or storage access is revoked, you will lose your assets forever.
 The best option is on-chain but, in the case of Ethereum, that incurs significant storage costs.
 A good alternative is storing the media assets on decentralized protocols like Arweave, which are built specifically for permanent data storage and are quite cost-effective in the long run.
-CheckMyNFT allows you to check the metadata strength of Ethereum-based NFTs, while SolGuard does something similar for Solana.
+CheckMyNFT (now inactive) allows you to check the metadata strength of Ethereum-based NFTs, while SolGuard (now inactive) does similar for Solana.
 Of course, these are just GUIs for the underlying contracts, which can also be reviewed directly using blockchain explorers like Etherscan and Solana Explorer.

 Look for the Verified Checkmark on NFT Marketplaces

 A close cousin of the mint website is the NFT contract address, which denotes the contract storage location on the blockchain.
 Creating NFT projects is quite easy these days, especially if you are ripping off existing projects.
 Scammers arbitrage the period between listing fake projects on NFT marketplaces and getting caught, and unsuspecting victims buy seemingly cheap NFTs without realizing that they are fake.
 While buyers may verify the website listed, it is far less likely that they will diligence the contract details.